-Quality of LDAC's Advice
+Quality of LDAC's advices

-Its members considered LDAC's advice as good advice, underpinned by factual evidence, and accurately reflecting the various opinions among the members.
-It seems that LDAC has chosen to produce few but qualitative advice
+Its members considered LDAC's advices as good advices, underpinned by factual evidence, and accurately reflecting the various opinions among the members, consider LDAC's advices.
+It seems that LDAC has chosen to produce few but qualitative advices that are being worked out conscientiously over the years.
+Consensus appears as a wise basis to trigger efforts towards bridging diverging opinions.